kohlerjp/line_server/README.md

 on startup.
 The parser breaks down the file into a series of blocks, each block's size is equal to the square root of the total file size.
 Each text block is then scanned to determine how many lines appear within that block.
 Each block and it's line count are used as indexes and are kept in a linked list.
-To use an example, imagine a file that is 25 bytes in size, and every 5 bytes in the file contains 8 lines.
+To use an example, imagine a file that is 25 bytes in size, and every 5 bytes of the file contains 8 lines.
 The resulting indexes are stored as a linked list, where each node contains the block number, and the amount of lines seen up to that point.
 The resulting list would appear as:
 ```
 [{0, 8}, {1, 16}, {2, 24}, {3, 32}, {4, 40}]